martenlienen/pelican-katex/README.md

 # LaTeX Pre-rendering for Pelican

-This plugin hooks itself directly into docutils' reStructuredText parser to render math roles and blocks with [KaTeX](https://github.com/KaTeX/KaTeX) while building your blog.
+`pelican-katex` integrates LaTeX rendering directly into the pelican generation process and eliminates the delay in displaying math you usually experience on the web.
+It does so by hooking itself into docutils' reStructuredText parser as well as the markdown package and processing the formulas with [KaTeX](https://github.com/KaTeX/KaTeX).
+The generated HTML pages only contain the finished HTML/MathML output.
 Therefore, you do not need to ship the KaTeX javascript implementation with your website anymore and improve the accessibility as well as the load time of your internet presence.

 For a demo visit this [blog
 post](https://martenlienen.com/sampling-k-partite-graph-edges/).
 Notice how all